Southern Nicoya

 Getting There

 The Southern Nicoya can be reached by air or road.
-By car, transportation time is approximately five hours from either San Jose or Liberia International Airports.
+By car, transportation time is approximately five hours from either San Jose or Liberia International Airport.
+Regional flights connect both international airports with the airfield south of Tambor.

 For domestic flights within Costa Rica, you will most likely be traveling on a small aircraft which imposes weight restrictions on luggage, typically 25 pounds per person.